 Welcome to CoCoRaHS!

-Volunteers are required to complete a short training course to learn how to make accurate precipitation measurements.
+Volunteers are required to complete a short training to learn how to make accurate precipitation measurements.
 There are virtual training courses each spring or you can go through the training slides and videos on the left hand of the CoCoRaHS website under resources.

 Upcoming CoCoRaHS Training Classes in Ohio:

 CoCoRaHS on-line training animations are available through the CoCoRaHS Web site.
 We think you'll enjoy them.
 They are very informative and entertaining.
 In order to measure rainfall, a rain gauge is required, and volunteers need to purchase one if they do not have one.
-Links to where CoCoRaHS rain gauges can be purchased through various vendors.
-Volunteers make daily precipitation measurements, and enter precipitation data through the CoCoRaHS web site.
+CoCoRaHS rain gauges can be purchased through various vendors.
+Volunteers make daily precipitation measurements and enter precipitation data through the CoCoRaHS web site.

 A table containing data collected by CoCoRaHS volunteers is posted daily on National Weather Service web sites.
 For more information on becoming volunteer, visit the CoCoRaHS web site, or contact your state or regional coordinator.